assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft7.md

         One byte in range 0-127 with the packet type.
         The integer value is 9 for this message.

+    1b  NoSuchServer.
+        Set to 1 if no server could be found or connected to that matches the Address field of A1.
+When this bit is set, A2/Count MUST have the value 0.

-    7b  Zero.
+    6b  Zero.
-        Bits set to 0.
+        Bits set to zero.

     1b  LastFlag.
         Always set to 1 for this message to indicate that this is